overthemike/cosplaying-functions/readme.md

 2. **Read the comments** - The code is heavily documented
 3. **Modify the demo** - Try breaking things to see what happens
 4. **Check the dependency graph** - See which computations depend on which paths

-## 🎉 Have Fun!

-This is JavaScript at its weirdest and most wonderful.
-The language's willingness to let you redefine fundamental operations is exactly what makes these elegant abstractions possible.

-What will you build with these superpowers?